cheme/lotterie_eth/solidity2/README.md

  - LotterieThrow20.sol : for erc 20 token
  - LotterieConf.sol : a lib (not that usefull)

 The first implementation was even simplier (all on a single contract), but to reduce cost for participant (not for the thrower) the split is good.
+It explains why we still have an internal Throw struct in every Throw, it should be remove in future version.

 A branch with every participation in a single contract could be try in the future to compare costs.

 The contract makes use of [https://gist.github.com/GNSPS/ba7b88565c947cfd781d44cf469c2ddb](https://gist.github.com/GNSPS/ba7b88565c947cfd781d44cf469c2ddb) to reduce contract instantiation cost.